ProcStack/procstack.github.io/docs/ProjectsLinks/pxlTextGenerator.htm.md

-# pxlTextGenerator
+# pxlTextGenerator :: PyQt

 [pxlTextGenerator](https://github.com/ProcStack/pxlTextGenerator) 2018-2019

 Text to handwriting generator

-Language - Python / PyQt
+Language - Python & PyQt

     Created to capture the personality of one of my characters, Diece; the very one who lives in the cabin of Metal-Asylum.net.